 When Carole Melson retired from handcrafting the Brumby® Rockers in 1991, The Brumby Chair Company President Otis A. Brumby, Jr., the youngest grandson of founder Thomas M. Brumby, couldn't bear to see his family heirloom threatened by extinction once again.
 He obtained permission from the five family members who owned the Brumby trademark and brought the Brumby Chair Co. back to life.

 In Spring 1992, he reopened The Brumby Chair Co. at 37 West Park Square, located appropriately on historic Marietta Square.
 The new showroom and workshop sit only blocks away from the original Brumby Chair Factory on Kennesaw Avenue.
 When asked about the significance of his family's company to Marietta, Brumby says, "The Brumby Chair Co. and the Brumby Rocker have been a part of Marietta's history since 1875, and I hope to help insure the continuation of this heritage."

 Upon the death of Otis A. Brumby, Jr. on September 8, 2012, ownership and management of The Brumby Chair Company transferred to his wife Martha Lee Brumby and his five children.
-Under the leadership of his youngest daughter Anna Brumby and his eldest daughter Spain Brumby Gregory, The Brumby Chair Company is once again flourishing and is determined to continue to offer the world's greatest rocking chair.
+The Brumby Chair Company is once again flourishing and is determined to continue to offer the world's greatest rocking chair.
 The Brumby Chair Company represents over a century of history, craftsmanship, and quality.
 A Brumby® Rocker is more than a rocking chair, it is a legacy, it's one of America's last heirlooms.